warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

-I'm not sure *why* these relations hold, but we can derive some interesting properties of operators that obey the above relations, namely the Pauli exclusion principle.
-We'll do these derivations in the appendix.
+I'm not sure *why* these relations hold, but we can derive some interesting properties of operators that obey the above relations, namely the Pauli exclusion principle. {% annotate These are done in Nielsen's paper.
+I need to do this here or in the appendix. %}

 For now, I'll quickly summarize what you need to know about these operators.